Bonnie Watson Coleman: Elections

 Following the announcement that Congressman Rush Holt would not seek another term in office, Watson Coleman announced her candidacy for the seat in New Jersey's 12th congressional district in early 2014.
 Several other candidates joined the primary, including senator Linda Greenstein, assemblyman Upendra Chivukula, and resident Andrew Zwicker.
 The primary was considered competitive between Greenstein and Watson Coleman, with each picking up key local endorsements.
 On June 3, Watson Coleman won the Democratic primary with 43% of the vote.
 With 60.9% of the vote, she defeated Republican nominee Alieta Eck and several third party candidates in the November 4 general election Watson Coleman's win made her the first African-American woman elected to represent a New Jersey district in the U.S. House of Representatives.

 Watson Coleman ran for reelection in 2016.
 In the primary, she faced off against Alexander Kucsma, a former mayor and pro-gun, anti-abortion Democrat.
 She won the primary with 93.6% of the vote.
 In the general election, she defeated Republican meat wholesaler Steven Uccio with 62.9% of the vote.
 Watson Coleman spent $630,000 in the race, while Uccio spent none.

 In 2018, she ran uncontested in the Democratic primary.
 She easily won reelection against Republican Daryl Kipnis, receiving 68.7% to 31.3% of the vote.
 Watson Coleman spent around $828,000 while Kipnis spent around $23,000.

 She faced off against perennial candidate Lisa McCormick in the 2020 Democratic primary.
 McCormick attempted to steal Watson Coleman's identity and used anti-Semitic tropes in her campaign.
 Watson Coleman won with over 90% of the vote.
 Watson Coleman later thanked the secretary of state for referring the candidates to the attorney general's office for investigation.
 She easily won the general election against Republican Mark Razzoli, an Old Bridge Township councilman with 65% of the vote.
 Watson Coleman spent around $819,000 while Razzoli only spent around $1,100.

 In the 2022 primary, she ran uncontested.
 She defeated Republican Darius Mayfield with 63% of the vote in the general election.
 She spent around $959,000 while Mayfield spent $259,000.

 Watson Coleman won the 2024 Democratic primary against former Princeton school board member Daniel Dart with about 87% of the vote.

+In November 2025, Watson Coleman announced that she will not seek re-election to Congress when her term ends at the end of 2026.